Unsafe at Any Speed: The Designed-In Dangers of the American Automobile: "The Sporty Corvair"

-The subject for which the book is probably most widely known, the rear-engined Chevrolet Corvair, is covered in Chapter 1—"The Sporty Corvair–The One-Car Accident".
-This relates to the first models (1960-1964) that had a swing-axle suspension design which was prone to "tuck under" in certain circumstances.
+The subject for which the book is probably most widely known, the rear-engined Chevrolet Corvair, is covered in Chapter 1 "The Sporty Corvair: The One-Car Accident".
+This relates to the first models (1960–1963) that had a swing-axle suspension design which was prone to "tuck under" in certain circumstances.
 George Caramagna, a mechanic working on the suspension system, suggested installing a stabilizer (anti-roll or "anti-sway") bar, but was overruled by GM management.
 To make up for the cost-cutting lack of a front stabilizer bar, Corvairs required tire pressures which were outside of the tire manufacturers' recommended tolerances.
-The Corvair relied on an unusually high front to rear pressure differential (15psi front, 26psi rear, when cold; 18 psi and 30psi hot), and if one inflated the tires equally, as was standard practice for all other cars at the time, the result was a dangerous oversteer.
+The Corvair relied on an unusually high front to rear pressure differential (15 psi front, 26 psi rear, when cold; 18 psi and 30 psi hot), and if one inflated the tires equally, as was standard practice for all other cars at the time, the result was a dangerous oversteer.
 Despite proper tire pressures being more critical than for contemporaneous designs, Chevrolet salespeople and Corvair owners were not properly advised of the requirement and risk.
 According to the standards of the Tire and Rim Association, these recommended pressures caused the front tires to be overloaded whenever there were two or more passengers in the car.